What is the most watched movie on Netflix Argentina this day

 In an attempt to keep her marriage-obsessed parents away, an Indian-American woman gets a fake groom for wedding season, but in the end, she finds the courage to stop living a double life.

-Martin Vail (Richard Gere) is an ambitious lawyer from Chicago, capable of accepting any case in order to appear in the press.
+Martin Vail (Richard Gere) is an ambitious lawyer from Chicago, willing to accept any case as long as it gets out in the press.
 One day he accepts a seemingly impossible case to win: the defense of Aaron (Edward Norton), a young man accused of murdering the Archbishop of Chicago after being arrested fleeing the scene of the crime.
 The case seems easy, but Martin’s nightmare has just begun.

 Peter Parker decides to go with Michelle Jones, Ned and the rest of his friends to spend a vacation in Europe after the events of Avengers: Endgame.
 However, Parker’s plan to put aside his superpowers for a few weeks is cut short when he is recruited by Nick Fury to join Mysterio (a human who comes from Earth 833, a dimension of the multiverse, who had his first appearance in Doctor Strange) to fight against the elementals (four immortal entities that come from the same dimension and dominate the four elements of nature, fire, water, air and earth).
 At that moment, Parker puts on the Spider-Man suit again to do his job.